Ko Kizhan Adikal

-Ko Kizhan Adikal Ravi Neeli was the traditional title of the queens/princesses of the Chera Perumal kingdom in medieval south India.
-It was initially assumed that Kizhan Adikal was a proper given name (and not a royal title).
+Ko Kizhan Adikal Ravi Neeli was a traditional title used by queens and princesses of the medieval Chera kingdom (c.
+9th — early 12th century CE) in south India.
+It was initially believed that "Kizhan Adikal" was a proper given name rather than a royal title.

-The title was used by Kerala princesses (in the Tamil country) even after their marriages to Chola princes.'
+The title continued to be used by Kerala princesses (in the Tamil country) even after their marriages to Chola princes.'

 Records

-The title appears in the following inscriptions discovered from Kerala and Tamil Nadu.
+The title appears several inscriptions discovered in Kerala and Tamil Nadu.